 4. Foyer Chandeliers

-Click here for our master bedroom chandelier gallery.
-The chandelier may be a luxury you don’t want to pay for, but if it’s luxury and fancy you want, there’s nothing like a chandelier to really dress up your master bedroom retreat.
+The chandelier may be a luxury you don’t want to pay for, but if it’s luxury and fancy you want, there’s nothing like a chandelier to really dress up your primary bedroom retreat.

 Below are answers to questions about chandeliers.